 A charge of $20.00 will be made for turning on water service, but this charge will not apply in the case of original installation of water service, or in a case where the water has been turned off for the purpose of making repairs or improvements to the water system of the owner of the premises.

-If service pipes and connections become frozen through neglect of the owner or occupant of the premises, and thawing service is provided by the Water Department, the expense thereof, including any incidental repairs made by the Water Department, shall be charged to the owner of the premises.
-Failure to pay such expense shall be grounds for the discontinuance of water service.
+The property owner shall be fully responsible for thawing any service pipes that become frozen from the shut-off valve to the dwelling.
+If the service pipes become frozen from the shut-off valve to the water main, the Water Department may endeavor to thaw the pipes at no charge to the customer once per winter season if the Water Department determines that the freezing of the pipe generated from water main.
+A winter season shall be considered to extend from October 1 to April 1.
+The Water Department is not obligated to thaw a frozen pipe and is not liable for any action in attempting to thaw the service, including any defect in the water service prior to or resulting from the freezing.
+In the event that the service cannot be thawed by the Water Department in a reasonable amount of time, the customer shall be responsible for thawing the pipes.
+The Water Department will not attempt to thaw a frozen service more than once per winter season.
+After the Water Department thaws a pipe, it shall be the responsibility of the property owner to leave water flowing to prevent the pipes from refreezing.
+The water bill will be adjusted to compensate for this by using an average of the last four quarterly billings.
+If the Village is not notified of water left running, the bill will not be adjusted.

 Whenever (a) the owner of a premises informs the Chief of Public Works that a water service is no longer required at the premises, or (b) that no water service has been used for a period of at least one year and it appears to the satisfaction of the Chief of Public Works that future use of such service in unlikely, the service may be turned off at the corporation stop.